Alpha Progression

 Cardio

-Cardio training or cardiovascular training refers to endurance sports.
-The term cardiovascular is derived from the Greek word "kardio", which means heart, and the Latin word "vas", which means vessel.
+Cardio, or cardiovascular training, refers to endurance sports.
+The term cardiovascular is derived from the Greek word "kardio," which means heart, and the Latin word "vas," which means vessel.
 Endurance training has a positive effect on your cardiovascular system.

 Furthermore, cardio offers other positive effects.
-By increasing the volume of your lungs, your body can be better supplied with oxygen.
+By increasing the volume of your lungs, it allows your body to better supply itself with oxygen.
 In addition, your blood circulation is improved.
 This, in turn, lowers your blood pressure.
-The risk of a stroke or heart attack can be reduced.
+Thus, you can reduce the risk of a stroke or heart attack.

-In general, cardio can prevent diseases.
-The training strengthens your immune system.
-If you do cardio regularly, your body will produce more antibodies and thus provide better defense mechanisms.
-Your health will be improved immensely.
+In general, cardio can prevent diseases, since the training strengthens your immune system.
+If you do cardio regularly, your body will produce more antibodies and thus provide a better defense mechanism.
+In short, your health will be improved immensely.

-Due to so-called happiness hormones, which are released after sports activities, endurance training reduces stress.
-In addition, brain power is improved, which leads to an increased ability to concentrate.
+Due to so-called happiness hormones, which are released after sports activities, endurance training also reduces stress.
+In addition, it also improves your brain power, which leads to an increased ability to concentrate.
 Your sleep or sleep quality is also positively affected by cardiovascular training.

-Examples of cardio training are swimming, jogging, or cycling.
-You can also do cardio at the gym on a cross trainer, rowing machine, stairmaster, and many other machines.
+Examples of cardio training are swimming, jogging, and cycling.
+You can also do cardio at the gym on an elliptical, a rowing machine, a stairmaster, or on many other machines.

 Basically, the more cardio you do, the better.
 The health benefits are immense.
 Additionally, cardio burns a lot of calories, which is beneficial when losing weight.

 However, if your goal is to have a muscular and defined body, you should perform cardio wisely.
-Too much cardio will not be beneficial and, in the worst case, will cost you your hard-earned muscles.
+Too much cardio will not be beneficial and, in the worst-case scenario, will cost you your hard-earned muscles.

-However, a 5-10 minute cardio workout on a cardio machine of your choice is useful before weight training to warm up your muscles.
-After strength training, cardio can be done if needed.
+However, a 5-10 minute cardio session on a cardio machine of your choice is useful before weight training to warm up your muscles.
+After your strength training, you can do cardio if necessary.
 However, cardio and strength training should ideally be performed at separate times.